Otis Gibbs

-Paul Otis Gibbs III (b.
-Feb 1966) is an American alt-country singer-songwriter and podcaster who has independently released several albums since 2002.
+Paul Otis Gibbs III is an American alt-country singer-songwriter and podcaster who has independently released several albums since 2002.

 Biography

 Gibbs was raised in Wanamaker, Indiana, a neighborhood on the outskirts of Indianapolis.
 He recalls being introduced to the music industry at an early age, when a friend of his aunt's that was supposed to be babysitting him would take him to a nearby saloon to earn money by singing while he played the piano.

 Gibbs worked for over 10 years as a tree planter in Indiana, planting what he estimates to be over 7,000 trees.

 Music career

-Gibbs' songs feature stories about every day life.
+Gibbs' songs feature stories about everyday life.
 He has been compared to Woody Guthrie, Tom T. Hall, Kris Kristofferson, and Townes Van Zandt.

 His 2014 album, Souvenirs of a Misspent Youth was described as "his most pleasing, direct and artful work" by The Tennessean.
 Alan Harrison of No Depression notes that "The Darker Side of Me" is the type of song that Johnny Cash would be interested in recording.

 Billy Bragg included Gibbs' song "The Peoples Day" in a list of "Top Five Songs with Something to Say", published in the Wall Street Journal.
 Andy Gill of The Independent wrote that there is a "authenticity and dedication in Gibbs' delivery which is somehow cleansing in its purity".